axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 ### 2023

+* 🟢 ADDED: viewer page for all counters
+* ↗️ UPDATE: Medoo (AcCrawler is compatible with PGHP 8.2 with it)
+* ↗️ UPDATE: docker dev environment

 #### 2023-08-03: v0.164

 * 🟢 ADDED: on failed connections (http status code 0 (zero)) the curl error is shown.